PrunedNeuron/icon-request-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository hosts the source code of my personal website with it's accompanying api for one of my projects.
+This repository hosts the source code of my personal website.

 ### Built With